human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day2a_assembly.md

 ```
 wget https://github.com/chhylp123/hifiasm/releases/download/v0.7/chr11-2M.fa.gz
 ```
 This is HiFi data from about 2 million bases of chromosome 11.
 Hifi data is the only required data type for Hifiasm and Verkko.
 You can create assemblies from only Hifi data and you can add ONT and phasing later.
-Also notice that this data is in fastq format!
+Also notice that this data is in fasta format!
 Presumably this is to make the file smaller since this is test data.

 Now let's load the hifiasm module
 ```